 Finally, your framework should outline your process of continuous monitoring.
-Include plans for quality assurance of IG processes such as how you will monitor information access, measure regulatory compliance adherence, conduct risk assessments, maintain adequate security, and review the IG program as a whole.
+Include plans for quality assurance of information governance processes such as how you will monitor information access, measure regulatory compliance adherence, conduct risk assessments, maintain adequate security and review the IG program as a whole.

 Many people, and organizations, consider IG and data governance as the same thing.
 Although both are essential for companies to achieve their business objectives, and despite some overlap between them, they are not identical.

-In short, data governance keeps garbage from getting in, while IG refers to the decisions you make in using data.
+In short, data governance keeps rubbish from getting in, while information governance refers to the decisions you make in using data.